bioconda/bioconda.github.io/_sources/recipes/htstream/README.rst.txt

 .. conda:recipe:: htstream
    :replaces_section_title:

-   HTStream is a fast\, quality control pipeline for Hight Throughput Sequencing data.
+   HTStream is a quality control and processing pipeline for High Throughput Sequencing data.
-   The difference between HTStream and other pipelines is that HTStreams uses a tab delimited fastq format which allows for streaming from application to application.
+   The difference between HTStream and other tools is that HTStream uses a tab delimited fastq format that allows for streaming from application to application.
-   This streaming creates some awesome efficiencies when processing HTS data.
+   This streaming creates some awesome efficiencies when processing HTS data and makes it fully interoperable with other standard Linux tools.

    :homepage: https://ibest.github.io/HTStream
    :license: Apache / Apache 2.0